 Failure to report to Adult Court Services the day of sentencing, to sign an agreement to pay, will result in balance being due forthwith and could result in a warrant for arrest.

 My sentence was suspended and I was placed on probation.
 What do I need to do while on probation?

 There are three types of probation - State P&P-supervised; ACS-supervised; and unsupervised.
 All three have standard conditions (e.g., no new violations of law).
 All three may include special conditions (e.g., attend a program).
-Violation of any one or more conditions can result in revocation of the probation and the requirement that the jail term be served.
+Violation of any one or more conditions can result in revocation of the probation and the requirement that a jail term be served.
 While on probation, you must continue to meet all conditions day-in, day-out.

-If you are on Court Services-supervised probation, a court services officer will monitor you and your case until all affirmative conditions are met - all court-ordered amounts paid, all ordered programs completed, ordered community service work completed.
+If you are on ACS-supervised probation, a court services officer will monitor you and your case until all affirmative conditions are met - all court-ordered amounts paid, all ordered programs completed, and all ordered community service work completed.
 ACS will file a violation report if any affirmative condition is left uncompleted or if any negative conditions (e.g., no new arrests) is violated.
 In response to an ACS violation report, the court will generally suspend probation and order a probation violation hearing.
 In addition, the Prosecuting Attorney’s Office may file a motion to revoke.
 Note: failure to attend a probation violation hearing can result in a warrant for your arrest being immediately issued.